cdw66/dsa-review/search-algorithms/depth-first-search/README.md

 1. **In-order Traversal**: Recursively visit the left subtree, then visit the root, and finally the right subtree.
 For the tree above, in-order traversal will visit the nodes in this order: `4 2 5 1 3`.

 2. **Pre-order Traversal**: Visit the root first, then recursively visit the left subtree, followed by the right subtree.
-For the three shown above, pre-order traversal will visit the nodes in this order: `1 2 4 5 3`.
+For the tree shown above, pre-order traversal will visit the nodes in this order: `1 2 4 5 3`.

 3. **Post-order Traversal**: Recursively visit the left subtree, then the right subtree, and visit the root last.
 For the tree above, post-order traversal will visit the nodes in this order: `4 5 2 3 1`.